-What are the significant, Who is at Risk Rating What additional control measures can be put in Revised Risl Rating (the foreseeable, hazards? e dangers that can cause harm) Risk?
-S R place to reduce the risk further?
+What are the significant, Who is at Control measures Ris k Ra ting What additional control measures can be put in ised/ Ratin (the foreseeable, hazards? dangers that can cause harm) Risk?
+L S R place to reduce the risk further?
 L S R 7.
 Risk that contamination exists within the school environment due to ineffective hygiene measures.
 All members of the school community Regular cleaning should take place of equipment and areas.
 Risk assessment to identify any areas where cleaning should be more frequent.
 Enhanced cleaning schedule in place to ensure effective hygiene standards comply with latest guidance - cleaning of non-healthcare settings.
 All handwashing sinks, soap dispensers, hand gel etc. are checked 3 times a day to ensure stock levels are adequate.
 School leaders to inspect daily to ensure good/effective hygiene levels.
 If outbreak at the site, staff will clean tables and touch points at transition points to enhance cleaning on site.
 Cleaning contractors will be informed of outbreak.
 2 4 ∞ 8.
 Risk of transmission from pupils and staff who have been in contact with the virus and/or are showing signs of having the virus (a new, continuous cough or a high temperature) All members of the school community The PCR test kits sent to schools can be used in the exceptional circumstance that an individual becomes symptomatic, and schools believe they may have barriers to accessing testing elsewhere.
 It is for schools to determine how to prioritise the distribution of their test kits in order to minimise the impact of the virus on the education of their pupils.
 2 4 8

-What are the significant, foreseeable, hazards?
-Who is at s at Control measures k Rat ting What additional control measures can be put in Risk g (the dangers that can Risk?
-L S R place to reduce the risk further?
+What are the significant, Who is at Control measures Ris k Rat ting What additional control measures can be put in vised Ratin foreseeable, hazards? (the dangers that can cause harm) Risk?
+Control measures L S R place to reduce the risk further?
 L S R These kits can be given directly to staff or parents and carers collecting a child who has developed symptoms at school.
-If anyone in the school becomes unwell with a new and persistent cough or a high temperature, or has a loss of or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection, If a pupil is awaiting collection, they should be left in a room on their own if possible and safe to do so.
+If anyone in the school becomes unwell with a new and persistent cough or a high temperature, or has a loss of or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection, If a pupil is awaiting collection, they should wait in a room on their own if possible and safe to do so.
 A window should be opened for fresh air ventilation if possible.
+A member of staff will supervise the pupil awaiting collection.
+The Rainbow Room will be used for this.
 Appropriate PPE should also be used if close contact is necessary.
 Further information on this can be found in the use of PPE in education, childcare and children's social care settings guidance.
 Any rooms they use should be cleaned after they have left.
-The household (including any siblings) should follow the PHE stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+The household (including any siblings) should follow the PHE stay at home guidance for households with